TomNisbet/sap-plus/docs/_docs/design-950-utilities.md

 ## Instruction Set Script

 The sap-instructions.py script reads the instruction-set.cvs file with the instruction data and produces MarkDown files for the documentation.
 It also creates C++ code with the instruction enums that are used by the Loader and Microcode scripts.

+The script creates four output files:

+### in-10-summary.md and in-20-details.md

+Instruction set summary and details MarkDown files for the documentaion.
+These are written directly to the docs tree and can be checked in without modification after running the script.

+### in-enums.cpp

+A list of C++ enumerations for the instruction set.
+Used by both arduino-microcode.ino and arduino-loader.ino.
+The content of this file need to be manually edited into the arduino sketch files.

+### in-opcodes.cpp

+The instruction opcodes and names as a C++ comment.
+ALso includes the number of microcode steps for each instruction.
+This can be used as the comment text in the microcode table in the Arduino sketch.

 ## World's Worst Assembler